AlberTajuelo/bitcoin-0.2-image-puzzle/README.md

 *If this info has helped you, please consider donating to [1L7PNjAMaELdhzrp2RLojnAPVk4ksQddMZ](https://www.blockchain.com/explorer/addresses/btc/1L7PNjAMaELdhzrp2RLojnAPVk4ksQddMZ)*

+## Contributors

+Mainly this information is extracted mainly from reddit threads, so thanks a lot for all your contributions.

+Also special thanks to:
+- average_student_81 (44 stars/bip44 derivation path and 1713 STOCK).

+The idea of this repository is to found or at least give ideas to resolve this puzzle.

 ## Blockchain

 This image is referencing on the bottom left corner a Bitcoin address [1KfZGvwZxsvSmemoCmEV75uqcNzYBHjkHZ](https://blockchair.com/bitcoin/address/1KfZGvwZxsvSmemoCmEV75uqcNzYBHjkHZ) with 0.2 BTC (the price of BTC when author posted the image was around ~10k$).
 Currently the price is 6,065.00USD.